danskyvich/hexadecimal-to-color-converter/README.md

 Converts hexadecimal inputs into its color equivalent and displays color details on the side.
 A quick small project of mine

 # How to use?
 1. Download all the files.
+It is important to have all the files on the same folder or level.
 2. Open `index.html` on your preferred web browser.
 3. Enjoy!